riazarbi/dataversionr/README.md

 Create and maintain time-versioned datasets using `arrow`.

 ## Status
-The functions work againstboth local and s3 endpoints, and informal tests pass.
+The functions work against both local and s3 endpoints, and informal tests pass.

 ## TODO